 The terms, exercise price and number of Common Shares covered by each option as well as the vesting periods of such options are determined by the Corporate Governance and Human Resources Committee at the time the options are granted.
-However, the Plan provides that the exercise price may not be less than the closing price of the Common Shares on The Toronto Stock Exchange the business day immediately preceding the date of grant.
-Options granted under the Plan may not be assigned and expire ten years from the date of grant.
+However, the Plan provides that the exercise price may not be less than the closing price of the Common Shares on The Toronto Stock Exchange on the business day immediately preceding the date of grant.
+Options granted under the Plan may not be assigned, and expire ten years from the date of grant.
+The maximum number of Common Shares which may be optioned in favour of any single individual shall not exceed the maximum number allowed pursuant to the rules of applicable regulatory authorities.

-As at March 31, 2001, 1,650,978 options were outstanding.
-On April 1, 2001, the Corporate Governance and Human Resources Committee granted an aggregate of 628,704 options to participants under the Plan at an exercise price of \$38 per share.
-Of the 2,098,025 options outstanding as at June 1, 2001, 841,925 options were exercisable and 1,256,100 will vest at a rate of 20% per year, on each of the five anniversaries of their date of grant.
+As at March 31, 2002, 3,258,967 options were outstanding.
+As of April 1, 2002, the Corporate Governance and Human Resources Committee granted an aggregate of 934,965 options to participants under the Plan at an exercise price of \$30.35 per share.
+Of the 4,012,081 options outstanding as at June 1, 2002, 1,444,371 options were exercisable and 2,567,710 will vest at a rate of 20% per year, on each of the first five anniversaries of their date of grant.